Big Data Challenges for Healthcare Organizations

 Current Big Data Challenges in Healthcare

-While using big data in healthcare may sound like a 1-size-fits-all solution for analyzing mass amounts of data, there are still many big data challenges to overcome.
-Although big data is quickly gaining traction in healthcare.
-There are still big data challenges that must be addressed in order for these systems to succeed.
+While using big data in healthcare may sound like a 1-size-fits-all solution for analyzing mass amounts of data, there are still many big data challenges to overcome in order for these systems to succeed.
 Here are the 2 main difficulties:

 As big data becomes more common; more and more users will have access to private patient information stored in big data systems.
 Unfortunately, big data hasn’t put much effort into security yet.
 Much of this is due to the new nature of the industry and that big data is run on open source technology.
 Companies, like Marketware, are beginning to recognize the importance of security for big data.
 Healthcare organizations should check to make sure they are getting sufficient security from their big data system provider.